Hours:

 • You might consider a newer type called a "beam" blade.
 Most have an aerodynamic design that cleans your windshield better, especially at higher speeds.

-Your service advisor at High-Tech Auto and Truck Center will be able to recommend good wiper blades for your vehicle and install them properly.
+Your service advisor at High-Tech Auto and Truck Center can recommend high-quality wiper blades for your vehicle and install them properly.

 High-Tech Auto and Truck Center